aranganath24/ARSC5040_GIS/syllabus.md

 *Option 2: Research Proposal*

 Identify a research question in your area of interest that can be addressed using GIS data, and propose a research design that will allow you to answer it.
-In your discussion, clearly state the question, briefly discuss how other scholars have explored it in the past, and explain how the use of GIS will allow you to extend the research frontier.
-You should discuss data sources and your empirical strategy, but you are not required to do the actual research (but you are welcome to do so, if you wish)
+In your discussion, clearly state the question, briefly discuss how other scholars have explored it in the past, and explain how the use of GIS and spatial data will allow you to extend the research frontier.
+You should discuss data sources and your empirical strategy, but you are **not** required to do the actual research (but you are welcome to do so, or conduct a quick plausibility probe, if you wish!)

 *Option 3: Tutorial*

-Our course provides a very general overview of GIS and various geospatial tools, but scratches the surface of the geospatial methods that could be useful to social scientists.
-Identify a tool or technique that we did not cover, and write a brief tutorial about how to use it; the tutorial should be accessible to someone who has completed this mini-course.
-Think of this project option as an opportunity to teach yourself a method that could be useful for your research, but which we did not cover in the course.
+Our course provides a very general overview of GIS and various geospatial tools, but scratches the surface of the many geospatial methods that could be useful to social scientists.
+Identify a tool or technique that we did not cover, and write a brief tutorial about how to use that tool or technique; the tutorial should be accessible to someone who has completed this mini-course.
+Think of this project option as an opportunity to teach yourself a method that could be useful for your research, but which we did not cover in the course (or as an opportunity to develop a lesson plan that could could enhance your teaching portfolio).

 *Option 4: Add a GIS component to an existing working paper*

 Many of you will have works-in-progress (either papers or thesis/dissertation chapters) that do not currently incorporate GIS, but might benefit from doing so.
-Take a working project, and add a GIS component to it.
-If your idea for how to use GIS in the working paper cannot feasibly be implemented, write up the "methods" section of the paper that describes the data and methods you will use.
-If the data requires an original data collection effort, please describe your strategy for collecting the data.
+Take a working project (it is fine for the working project to be co-authored with someone outside the class), and add a GIS component to it.
+If your idea for how to use GIS in the working paper cannot feasibly be implemented in the time you have available, write up the "methods" section of the paper that describes the data and methods you will use.
+If the data requires an original data collection effort, please describe your strategy for collecting this data.
 Please submit the entire paper, with the GIS component embedded within it.

 *Option 5: Create (or propose) a new dataset*

-While taking this course, and exploring the various geospatial datasets that are available, you may develop ideas about new datasets that could useful to your scholarly community, and which incorporate variables that are created using GIS methods or tools.
+While taking this course, and exploring the various geospatial datasets that are available, you may develop ideas about new datasets that could be useful to your scholarly community, and which might incorporate variables that are created using GIS methods or tools.
 Create (or, if you do not have sufficient time, propose) a novel dataset along these lines.
-In your writeup, how you created it (or would go about creating it, if it is a proposal), and explain what sorts of questions such a dataset could help to answer.
+In your writeup, discuss how you created it (or would go about creating it, if it is a proposal), and explain what sorts of questions such a dataset could help to answer, and how it would extend the research frontier in your field.

 *Option 6: Project of your choice*

-You are welcome to define and create a project of your choice, if you have an idea that would not fall within these options.
+You are welcome to define and create a project of your choice, if you have an idea that does not fall within these options.
+If you decide to do so, please run your idea by me beforehand.

 ## Final Grades

+Final grades will be determined as follows.

 * Assignments (30%)
 * Attendance and Class participation (30%)